-It is an ageless tale of age as sinful in itself, the new as unquestionably better, and the hypocritical rewards for mediocrity, while duty, honour, and intelligence are despised and ostracised.
+It is an ageless tale of age as sinful in itself, the new as unquestionably better, and the hypocritical rewards for mediocrity, while duty, honour, and intelligence are despised and ostracized.

 All of these themes converge in the person of George Smiley.
 A pudgy, ungainly, ageing little man none of us would spare a second glance in a public place.
 Alienated from his peers, like the pompous Roddy Martindale, and betrayed by others, like the somewhat younger Oliver Lacon, but especially Bill Haydon, a lover of Smiley’s serially unfaithful wife, and the ultimate cause of Smiley’s discontents.

-And yet Smiley becomes necessary again, when the edifice of the new, and the credulous attitudes of the young come unstuck, revealing the theology of novelty to be corrupt, barely concealing the rotten centre no one wants to see.
+Yet Smiley becomes necessary again, when the edifice of the new, and the credulous attitudes of the young come unstuck, revealing the theology of novelty to be corrupt, barely concealing the rotten center no one wants to see.
 When Haydon talks of his motives for betrayal, it seemed to me that the entire theme of old and new is a metaphor excoriating American imperialism—cultural and material—as the corruptor of all that was valuable in British traditions.

 Smiley’s method isn’t merely bookish, though.
-It includes the mercenary cruelty of stirring of a more recent past by intruding painfully on Jim Prideaux.
-The agent shot and tortured behind the Iron Curtain in a desperate last mission mounted by the now deceased ‘Control’, the former chief of the ‘Circus’ (MI6), who had suspected the conspiracy Smiley now uncovers, and whose disgrace for pursuing that conspiracy so embarrassingly helped to maintain it.
+It includes the mercenary cruelty of disinterring the recent past, intruding painfully on Jim Prideaux.
+The agent shot and tortured behind the Iron Curtain in a desperate last mission mounted by the deceased ‘Control’, the former chief of the ‘Circus’ (MI6), who had suspected the conspiracy Smiley now uncovers, and whose disgrace for pursuing that conspiracy so embarrassingly helped to maintain it.

 I can’t help but see in this theme the evergreen lesson about the dangers of forgetting the past, and the folly of discarding the old, along with its memory of how things came to be, in favour of a naïve and ignorant replacement, as if by a blank page.
 It is a way of talking about liberal education, culture, heritage, and the value of tradition that is entirely missing now from all public debate, no matter how much nominal conservatives seek to wrap themselves in its virtues, or Millennial idiots propose that it can and has been superseded by the shiny baubles of consumer technology.